ondrej-kvasnovsky/vaadin-8-on-grails-3/README.md

 * Using Groovy and Java languages
 * On the fly reloading

-The most useful feature of Grails might be GORM (Grails Object Relation Mapping) that makes really easy to create a database layer.
+The most useful feature of Grails might be GORM (Grails Object Relation Mapping) that makes it really easy to create a database layer.
 Then there are services, which support transactions, that are the place to put the application logic.

 ## Rich internet applications in Grails